mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Malfunction table.

 **Very Compact:** A very compact receive adds 40% to the cost of the weapon and reduces mass by 20%.
-Base am- munition capacity is reduced by 50%.
+Base am-munition capacity is reduced by 50%.

 **Capability Features**
 These alter the weapon's capabilities, typically adding new